My Diet (aka Mastering Metabolism and Preventing Disease)

 Things That I Also Avoid For Other Reasons

 • Gluten.
-I’ve testing removing this on and off over the past 4 years and am clear that I generally do better without it.
-I bring it back in the fold on special occasions, with good results, and I have a hunch that a low carb diet helps me manage the occasional high quality gluten feast.
+I’ve tested removing this on and off over the past 4 years and am clear that I generally do better without it.
+I bring it back in the fold on special occasions, with good results, and I have a hunch that a low-carb diet helps me manage the occasional high-quality gluten feast.

 • Dairy.
 Correlates with acne, so I avoid it.